Progetto-ItaCa/Progetto-ItaCa.github.io/pages/ensemble.md

 (you can contact us also in case you want to become a "mentor"!).

+## Works in progress

 Here is a list of a few papers we have in mind:

 - R. Guitart, [Extenseurs](http://www.numdam.org/item/DIA_1980__3__A3_0.pdf).
 - M. Kelly, [Elementary observations on 2-categorical limits](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/C14F8C3C46D45BCEC748660630EA7535/S0004972700002781a.pdf/elementary_observations_on_2categorical_limits.pdf)